 Overloading

 If you use more current than a circuit is designed to handle, it may generate excessive heat.
-This heat has the potential to melt insulation, cause wires to touch, or damage components, which could ultimately lead to a short circuit.
+This heat can melt insulation, cause wires to touch, or damage components, which could ultimately lead to a short circuit.

 Moisture and Contaminants

-When moisture, water, or conductive contaminants get into a circuit, it can create a path for current to flow where it shouldn’t, causing a short circuit.
+When moisture, water, or conductive contaminants get into a circuit, they can create a path for current to flow where it should not, causing a short circuit.
 This can be especially troublesome in areas with high humidity levels.

 Loose Connections